bigfatpanda-training/pandas-practical-python-primer/level-3/exercise-5.md

     because if you check the `curl` command you'll see that this element is indeed missing.

-    * To address this bug we'll need to create a `set` that holds the add an `if` statement to our code that verifies that all required data elements are present in the request's JSON payload:
+    * To address this bug we'll need to create a `set` that holds the names of the required elements and an `if` statement that verifies that all required data elements are present in the request's JSON payload: